Zdravko93/multi-step-form-validation-project/README.md

 ## Contributing

 Contributions and suggestions are welcome.
-If you’d like to contribute, fork the repository and submit a pull request with your improvements.
+To contribute, fork the repository and submit a pull request with your improvements.

 ## Contact

-Feel free to connect or reach out for collaboration opportunities:
+Connect or reach out for collaboration opportunities:

 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/zdravkodelic/)
 - GitHub - [Zdravko93](https://github.com/Zdravko93)